-As a result, the interest rates change each year, which can greatly affect the status of your loan and, ultimately, your monthly bills upon graduation.
+As a result, the interest rates change each year.
+This can greatly affect the status of your loan and, ultimately, your monthly bills upon graduation.

 In general, federal student loan rates are on the rise.
 In 2008, the average student loan interest rate was 6.0% for undergraduates and 6.8% for graduate students.

 In 2008, PLUS loan recipients took out loans with a 7.9% interest rate.
 Grad students and PLUS loan applicants’ interest rates remained stable from 2006 to 2012, then experienced a general downward trend.
 Direct Unsubsidized Loans for graduates are at 5.28% and Direct PLUS Loans are at 6.28% as of 2022.

 What are average interest rates for private student loans?

 Oftentimes, a federal student loan isn’t enough.
-This is where private student loans come into play, which can help you supplement the gaps between federal loans and personal funding.
-Perhaps unsurprisingly, these rates tend to skew higher than standard federal student loans, but can still remain close to loan rates offered by the PLUS student and parent program.
+This is where private student loans come into play.
+They can help you supplement the gaps between federal loans and personal funding.
+Perhaps unsurprisingly, these rates tend to skew higher than standard federal student loans.
+However, they remain close to loan rates offered by the PLUS student and parent program.

-That said, if you have access to a co-signer who you are comfortable with entering a financial relationship, that person can be of great benefit to your loan application.
-Ideally, you’ll want to select a co-signer with a long and positive credit history, which can be a boon to your own credit status.
+That said, if you have access to a cosigner whom you are comfortable entering a financial relationship, that person can be of great benefit to your loan application.
+Ideally, you’ll want to select a cosigner with a long and positive credit history, which can be a boon to your credit status.

 - Borrower credit score – 610